Metawisdom of the Crowd: Experimental Evidence of Crowd Accuracy Through Diverse Choices of Decision Aids: Introduction

-In this paper, we address another important way in which decisions can become correlated; the use of decision aids within a shared information architecture.
-For many decisions, individuals are provided or seek out information and cognitive tools to aid in the formation of their judgments.
-Following the decision support systems literature, we refer to such aids as \emph{decision aids} to emphasize that in most cases another social actor created or made available the aid for the purpose of aiding the decisions of others.
-Additionally, these aids often combine some subset of the available information with a frame for interpreting it, complicating the use of the term information.

-Many decision aids are assembled as a part of corporate and administrative decision-support systems but also can come from public websites and search engines.
-Crucially, both types of settings are structured in ways that make it likely that individuals will attend to the same aids.
-By relying on certain information and frames for processing it, the shared use of select decision aids can decrease predictive diversity and ultimately harm the quality of group decisions.
-The loss of predictive diversity can come about through inattention to valuable information and the implicit or explicit interpretations that the availability of the information implies.

-Consider the organizational decision making process of graduate school admissions.
-Groups want to admit applicants with high potential and typically pool the ratings of several evaluators to make the final admissions decisions \citep{michel_graduate_2019}, a form of ``deliberative bureaucracy'' \citep{posselt_chapter_2016}.
-To enable the evaluation process, schools ask for materials that contain information related to the student's potential such as standardized test scores, transcripts, letters of recommendations, and personal statements.
-Ideally each of these decision aids acts as an unbiased signal of potential, and evaluators reliably aggregate the signals to make accurate decisions.
-In practice, however, these decision aids often do not cleanly associate with fundamental characteristics--- they lack construct validity---\citep{reynolds_bias_2012} or carry endogenous primes \citep{gilovich_where_2012} that influence how the evaluators think about the decision; standardized test scores can make mathematical achievement more salient than it should be \citep{koretz_measuring_2008}, transcripts can frame coursework around grades in a way that can penalize ambitious or unconventional choices \citep{berry_individual_2009}, the evaluation of personal statement tends to reflect cultural assumptions \citep{chiu_its_2019,arthurs_whose_2020}, and letters and research experience can privilege the well-connected or the financially well-resourced \citep{douglass_undergraduate_2013}.
+Consider graduate school admissions, a form of ``deliberative bureaucracy'' \citep{posselt_chapter_2016} in which departments pool the judgments of several evaluators to make decisions \citep{michel_graduate_2019}.
+To facilitate the evaluation process, departments assemble decision aids related to an applicant's potential, typically standardized test scores, transcripts, letters of recommendation, and personal statements.
+Ideally, each aid acts as an unbiased signal of potential, and the evaluators aggregate various signals to make accurate decisions.
+In practice, however, the aids can be biased and contain ``cues that activate the particular construct or scheme in question---are a part of the to-be-evaluated information itself'' \citep[p.
+4]{gilovich_where_2012}.
+This influences how the evaluators process the information the aids contain\footnote{Standardized test scores can make mathematical achievement more salient than warranted \citep{koretz_measuring_2008}, transcripts can frame coursework around grades in a way that can penalize ambitious or unconventional choices \citep{berry_individual_2009}, the evaluation of personal statements tends to reflect assumptions about fit \citep{chiu_its_2019}, and letters and research experience can privilege the well-connected or financially well-resourced \citep{douglass_undergraduate_2013}.} \citep{kahneman_judgment_1982,gilovich_judgment_2010,keren_wiley-blackwell_2015}.